I am taking time out from work to recover from RSI and write a book on central banking.

 I also tweet using the handle @t0nyyates.

-All views expressed here are mine alone, and should not be taken as endorsed by or consistent with those held by either my former or current employers and clients.
+All views expressed here are mine alone, and should not be taken as endorsed by or consistent with those held by either my former employers or clients.

 If you would like to comment, please keep it on topic, and be civil to me and others.
 Comments that don’t adhere to this will get deleted.
 If you want to write a guest post, and you feel your views conform to my own rigid priors, get in touch and I might host it.